EMarquez7/Examen-1/README.md

 ### **MonteCarlo Simulations** <br><br>

 ## **Description:**
-This repository contains several Montecarlo exercises.
+This repository contains several exercises exclusively using  MonteCarlo simulations.
 <br>
-They are used in order to obtain Probabilities, Expected outcomes of an event and other useful insights, the events are the following:
+Those simulations allow us to obtain Probabilities, Expected Values and other useful insights. <br> The events are the following:<br>

 1. Bet on a Game of repeatedly Tossing a Coin
 2. Bet on a Game of 3 Dices rolled simultaneously.
 3. Monty Hall Problem: within three doors lies a prize; behind the other two, goats.<br>
 After opening a door without knowing the result.<br>*¿How is probability affected by a door opening with a goat behind?*<br>*¿Would there be an advantage for changing the first door chosen?*<br>
 4. By generating triangles randomly.<br>
-*¿What are acute?*
+*How many are acute?*

 ##### **Diagram:**
 The files in this repository are illustrated in the following diagram: